Feature

 (2) Water Scarcity

 Bocas del Toro experiences seasonal droughts, which have had notably severe impacts on public water supply in recent years.
-Though more wells are being included in the public supply, the distribution is not always reliable for Bocas’ growing population and its visitors.
+Though more wells have been tapped in recent years adding to the town’s public supply, the distribution is not always reliable for Bocas’ growing population and its visitors.
 More and more Bocas del Toro residents and businesses are incorporating water catchment and their own wells where possible.
 Conserving water -whether publicly or privately sourced- has never been more important.
 When water can be conserved, overall usage decreases and the public supply of our most precious resource is made more abundant for the people of Bocas del Toro and its visitors.

 With August Wastewater Treatment Plants, 80% of water can be reused, addressing the issue of water scarcity in Bocas del Toro.